 May 7, 2024

-If you believe Vim is an outdated text editor with limited functionality and a high learning curve, you are mistaken, my friend.
+If you think Vim is an outdated text editor with limited functionality, you haven't used it recently.

 Why Vim?